taqtiqa/julia-build/docs/README.md

 brew upgrade julia-build
 ```
 --->
 Or, if you have it installed via git as an jlenv plugin:

 ```sh
 cd "$(jlenv root)"/plugins/julia-build && git pull
 ```

 ## Contributing

 Adding a Julia release is as simple as:

-1. Identify the Julia [tag]() string.
-Example: `v1.3.0-alpha`.
+1. Identify the Julia [tag](https://github.com/JuliaLang/julia/release) string.
+Example: `v1.1.0-rc2`.
 1. Copy one of the files in this rep's folder `share\julia-build`.
 Give it
-   the tag string as a name: `cp .\share\juila-build\v1.0.0 .\share\juila-build\v1.3.0-alpha`
+   the tag string as a name: `cp .\share\juila-build\v1.0.0 .\share\juila-build\v1.1.0-rc2`
-1. Open the newly created file and replace occurances of `v1.0.0` with `v1.3.0-alpha`
+1. Open the newly created file and replace occurances of `v1.0.0` with `v1.1.0-rc2`

 ### Running BATS test suite

 It is only neccessary to run the [BATS](https://github.com/sstephenson/bats)
 test suite if functionality is added or a bug is fixed.

 Please add tests that exercise the functionality added, or guard against the
 bug regressions.
 To run tests:

 ```bash